Linkshegelianer/java-algorithms-collections/README.md

 I'm not the full author for most of these solutions, but I try to keep them as efficient as possible.
 Most solutions can be compiled right away to check if they work correctly.

-This was my first big GitHub-repo, so not only was I learning Java by adding one-two files every day after browsing Leetcode or Codewars, but also learтing Git and its features.
-I use this repo as a way to keep track of my record and preserve motivation to solve tasks in Java daily.

 ## Algorithms
 * **Searches**
   * [Binary search](https://github.com/Linkshegelianer/practice-with-java/blob/main/Solutions-to-small-tasks/BinarySearch.java)